-In August 2016, we entered into an Exclusive License Agreement (the "License Agreement") with Columbia.
-The License Agreement includes a number of diligence obligations that require us to use commercially reasonable efforts to research, discover, develop and market Patent Products and/or Other Products (as defined in the License Agreement) by certain dates.
+In August 2016, we entered into an Exclusive License Agreement (the "License Agreement") with The Trustees of Columbia University ("Columbia").
+The License Agreement includes a number of diligence obligations which require that we use our commercially reasonable efforts to research, discover, develop and market certain products by certain specified dates.
 Under the License Agreement, we pay an annual license fee that increases each year, until it reaches a low six-digit fee for the fifth year, and for each subsequent year, for so long as the License Agreement remains in force.
-For any products within the scope of the License Agreement that we commercialize, we are required to pay royalties ranging from low to mid-single digits on net sales of Patent Products and low single-digit royalty rates on net sales of Other Products.
+For any products within the scope of the License Agreement that we commercialize, we are required to pay royalties ranging from low to mid-single digits on net sales of certain covered products and low single-digit royalty rates on net sales of certain other products.
 We can credit our yearly annual license fee against any yearly royalty fees payable to Columbia.
 Additionally, if we receive any income in connection with any sublicenses, we must pay Columbia a high single-digit percentage of that income.
 Finally, the License Agreement provides for payments to Columbia based on our achievement of certain development and commercialization milestones, which could total up to \$3.9 million over the life of the License Agreement.